-A flowchart explaining the full 11.1 review process can be seen on page 31.
+A flowchart explaining the full 11.1 review process can be seen on the preceding page.
 The "11.1 Review Process" webpage on the City of Brookings website includes a series of other helpful forms and informational pages to explain the 11.1 Review Process.

-- The South Dakota Statewide Preservation Plan is a guide for preservation efforts taken on by communities, preservation organizations, and individuals throughout the state.
+• Statewide Preservation Plan (2021 - 2025) The South Dakota Statewide Preservation Plan is a guide for preservation efforts taken on by communities, preservation organizations, and individuals throughout the state.
 It seeks to establish priorities and direction for historic preservation in South Dakota over a five year period.
-After recognizing a series of new opportunities for preservation to take advantage of including heritage tourism, the Plan notes a range of threats to historic resources throughout the state including neglect, natural resources, lack of awareness and economic development pressures.
-The Plan outlines four primary goals for historic preservation in the state: - " Goal 1: Increase the promotion of historic preservation in South Dakota. - " Goal 2: Expand access to educational opportunities. - " Goal 3: Maintain and increase the identification, protection, and registration of historic properties in South Dakota. - " Goal 4: Increase funding for historic preservation programs in South Dakota.
+After recognizing a series of new opportunities for preservation to take advantage of, including heritage tourism, the Plan notes a range of threats to historic resources throughout the state including neglect, natural resources, lack of awareness and economic development pressures.
+The Plan outlines a series of goals to accomplish over the next five years that focus on the National Register, Cultural Resources, Planning and Historic Context Development, the Review and Compliance Program, Certified Local Governments, the Grant and Tax Incentive Program, and Historical Markers.